-You can also have attractions like Exorcist Steps, Dumbarton Oaks, Old Stone House, Washington Harbor, and Chesapeake and Ohio Canal to explore in this area.
+You can also have attractions like Exorcist Steps, Old Stone House, Tudor Place Historic House & Garden, and Chesapeake and Ohio Canal to explore in this area.

-Stay in Georgetown If you want to shop in top designer stores, especially at the intersection of M Street and Wisconsin Avenu; you want to be within walking distance of the top tourist sights; you have the budget for that top of the range hotel or a luxury apartment; you want to party with the university crowd.
+Stay in Georgetown If you want a family-friendly area; you want to shop in top designer stores; you want to be within walking distance of the top tourist sights; you have the budget for that top of the range hotel or a luxury apartment; you want to party with the university crowd.

 Best places to stay in Washington DC in Georgetown:

 Georgetown Inn This 4-star mid-range hotel is located within walking distance from Georgetown Waterfront Park, also close proximity to John F. Kennedy Center for the Performing Arts, Georgetown University, Lincoln Memorial, Union Station, and Ronald Reagan Washington National Airport.
 It has rooms with carpeting, wallpaper, and bathrooms with stand-up glass shower, a 40-inch TV with cable channels, robes, and an umbrella.

 The Georgetown House Boutique Inn Situated along the C&O canal, within easy walking distance from Georgetown’s restaurants and boutiques and Georgetown Waterfront.
 Some of the popular restaurants nearby are the Italian Il Canale, Sea-Catch Seafood, Sushi to Go, and Martin’s Tavern.
 The inn is also close to the White House, the Washington Monument, the John F. Kennedy Center for Performing Arts, and the Smithsonian Museums.